Ghost on the Dance Floor

 "Ghost on the Dance Floor" is a song by American rock band Blink-182 from the band's sixth studio album, Neighborhoods (2011).
-The song, written by guitarist Tom DeLonge, bassist Mark Hoppus and drummer Travis Barker, concerns sharing memories with lost loved ones.
+The song, written by guitarist Tom DeLonge, bassist Mark Hoppus and drummer Travis Barker, is a meditation on loss and the emotional weight of hearing a song associated with someone who has died.
+The atmospheric rock track balances a fast, driving tempo with shimmering, new wave–indebted guitar textures and dense, layered production.

 The song was speculated to be inspired by the death of Barker's close friend and collaborator Adam Goldstein (DJ AM).

-The song received largely favorable reviews from contemporary music critics.
+Critical response to "Ghost on the Dance Floor" was largely positive, with reviewers highlighting it as a standout track on Neighborhoods.
 The song, although not a single, peaked at number 28 on Billboards Rock Digital Songs chart in 2011.

 Background

 "Ghost on the Dance Floor" is specifically about "hearing a song you shared with someone that's passed."
 DeLonge elaborated on the song in Kerrang!: "It's about being somewhere and hearing a song, which you shared with someone who has passed away, but you can feel them that night."
 The track resonated with drummer Travis Barker, who called DeLonge one night because the song affected him while listening to it, because of the death of his close friend and collaborator Adam Goldstein (DJ AM).
 For his part, DeLonge neither confirmed nor denied the song's lyrical basis, on whether it was inspired by the death of DJ AM, although the song has been played live with a tribute video to AM playing in the background.

 He stated that his intentions in writing the song were to marry the notions of both beauty and angst with loss and heartache.
 "I think the point of a good song is that to different people, it strikes a chord for whatever reason, and I can only be responsible for half of it," said DeLonge.
 "I can put it out there, but other people have to hear it and have it do something.
 That's all I do it for – for that hope that it will do something."